 Charlie Brown and the "Peanuts" gang have been a collective part of our holidays since "A Charlie Brown Christmas" first debuted back in 1965.

-Since that time, watching the animated special has become a beloved Christmas tradition for many families and rightfully so.
+Since that time, watching the animated special has become a beloved Christmas tradition for many families, along with listening to Vince Guaraldi's timeless soundtrack.

-The classic Christmas movie's timeless message of love and true meaning of the season, still manages to bring a tear to the eye when Charlie, Lucy, Sally, Linus and the rest of the kids gather around the tree and sing "Hark the Herald Angels Sing."
+The Christmas movie's message of love and true meaning of the season still manages to bring a tear to the eye when Charlie, Lucy, Sally, Linus and the rest of the gang gather around the tree and sing "Hark the Herald Angels Sing."

-And speaking of the Charlie Brown Christmas tree, there's no doubt, it's earned a permanent place in our hearts.
+Speaking of the Charlie Brown Christmas tree, there's no doubt it has earned a forever home in our hearts.

 In 2018, Apple acquired the rights to "A Charlie Brown Christmas," along with the rest of the "Peanuts" catalog including other classics like "It's the Great Pumpkin, Charlie Brown" and "A Charlie Brown Thanksgiving."